Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Vistra Energy (VST)

-Independent power producer with nuclear fleet (Comanche Peak, plus the recent acquisitions).
-Has signed direct hyperscaler PPAs (the OpenAI-Stargate adjacent deals).
+Independent power producer with nuclear (Comanche Peak) plus the Cogentrix acquisition.

 Verdict — Add: Power has become the binding constraint on AI buildout.
-VST is a leveraged play on power prices + nuclear monetization.
-Real catalyst, real risk — size 2–4%.
+VST is leveraged to power prices and nuclear monetization.
+Real catalyst, real risk — 2–4% sleeve.

 Constellation Energy (CEG)